vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-iii-arthook-framework.markdown

 The last step is load our own method implementation into the application's memory.
 We use the DexClassLoader using a DEX file as container.
 Finally we just need to change the target method's pointer make pointing it to your own method.

-ARTHook consists of three component:
+ARTDroid consists of three component:

 * core
 * Java API bridge